About our School:

 - Manage the identification, cultivation, solicitation, and stewardship of a portfolio of approximately 150 planned giving/leadership gift prospects; prioritize 1:1 contact (in person, when possible) with prospects; meet robust visit and solicitation metrics; maintain complete and timely records of contacts with prospects and volunteers; will require some travel.

-- Promote, enhance, and significantly increase membership (up to 15% or more annually) within the School’s legacy society.
+- Promote, enhance, and significantly increase membership (up to 15% or more annually) within the School’s legacy society; steward members, in partnership with Donor Relations.

 - Provide leadership and facilitate relationships between planned gift prospects and the Head of School, faculty, and key volunteer leaders.